-These are training tools aimed at providing newly appointed and serving members of the judiciary with a solid understanding of the Bangalore Principles of Judicial Conduct and the requirements of Article 11 of the United Nations Convention against Corruption.
+The training tools are aimed at providing newly appointed and serving members of the judiciary with a solid understanding of the Bangalore Principles of Judicial Conduct and the requirements of article 11 of the United Nations Convention against Corruption.
 Strong demand for such tools was identified through cooperation with Member States under the Global Programme.
 The package of training tools consists of an e-Learning course, a self-directed course and a trainers' manual .
 To learn more about the three components please read the descriptions to the right or watch our instructional video.
 The e-Learning course and trainers' manual are now available in Arabic, English, French, Russian and Spanish and additional language versions are also available for the self-directed course as well.

-A widely applicable and interactive electronic course consisting of three separate modules dealing with various aspects of judicial ethics and conduct.
+A widely applicable and interactive electronic course consisting of three separate modules dealing with various aspects of judicial ethics.

-A text-based (PDF) course on judicial ethics and conduct for those who cannot complete the e-learning course.
+A text-based (PDF) course on judicial ethics for those who cannot complete the e-Learning course.

 A guide for national trainers to develop and design their own training courses and tailor them to the needs and circumstances of various jurisdictions, so that they can conduct face-to-face workshops following one of the other two components.